 Looking back to this time nine years ago, I think I was in preparation for a future I didn’t know I was praying into existence.

 If you think God doesn’t know the end from the beginning, try Him and see.
 Be careful what you are praying for, or maybe don’t worry about it at all because God can be trusted.

 The message version of Isaiah 46:8-11 says this, “I am God, the only God you’ve had or ever will have—incomparable, irreplaceable—From the very beginning telling you what the ending will be, All along letting you in on what is going to happen, Assuring you, ‘I’m in this for the long haul, I’ll do exactly what I set out to do.’”

-Do not let discomfort hold you back from trying something new, pursuing a dream, or listening to and acting on a nudge from your gut or a request from another human (when you know it’s really a request from God).
+Do not let discomfort hold you back from trying something new, pursuing a dream, or listening to and acting on a nudge from your gut or maybe a request from someone.

 Don’t worry, you can always say no. I do.
-That is until I finally surrender.
+That is until I surrender to God.

 If your heart is tender towards God and you truly desire to see Him at work in your life, there comes a point when you begin to know the difference between a mere human request and one that is coming straight from God himself.

 Nothing that has brought fulfillment, value, and growth in my life has come from a place of comfort.